 Virginia represented for the collard greens.
 Someone had to!

 Forget the turkey.
-West Virginians seem to be searching for “deer jerky” a lot more vigorously than turkey.
+West Virginians seem to be searching for "deer jerky" a lot more vigorously than turkey.
 26 times more than other dishes, in fact.
-Probably because it’s the beginning of buck hunting season around the end of November.
+Probably because it's the beginning of buck hunting season around the end of November.
+Nothing like fresh deer on the Thanksgiving table.

 North Carolina boasts one of the more surprisingly named desserts with the famous "pig pickin' cake."
 Fruity, refreshing and sweet.